 Just bought a new car?
 I am sure you are basking in the supple leather and that new car smell with a full-tank, ready to ride off into the sunset.

 But are you really ready to drive off?
 Once your car has gas, it may seem like you have all the essentials, but not quite.
-These 18 items are absolute must-haves for every car owner.
+Like a good ceramic coating for cars, these 18 items are absolute must-haves for every car owner.
 They will see you out of trouble and make the difference between a good day and a bad day.

 - The owner’s manual: as a new car owner, your manual is your best friend.
 Apart from giving you insight into all the tricks and fittings your car has, it will also be helpful when you are faced with your first car issue.